Immortality: Disease

 Disease is theoretically surmountable by technology.
-In short, it is an abnormal condition affecting the body of an organism, something the body shouldn't typically have to deal with its natural make up.
+In short, it is an abnormal condition affecting the body of an organism, something the body should not typically have to deal with its natural make up.
 Human understanding of genetics is leading to cures and treatments for a myriad of previously incurable diseases.
 The mechanisms by which other diseases do damage are becoming better understood.
 Sophisticated methods of detecting diseases early are being developed.
 Preventative medicine is becoming better understood.
 Neurodegenerative diseases like Parkinson's and Alzheimer's may soon be curable with the use of stem cells.
 Breakthroughs in cell biology and telomere research are leading to treatments for cancer.
 Vaccines are being researched for AIDS and tuberculosis.
 Genes associated with type 1 diabetes and certain types of cancer have been discovered, allowing for new therapies to be developed.
 Artificial devices attached directly to the nervous system may restore sight to the blind.
 Drugs are being developed to treat a myriad of other diseases and ailments.

+There has been a push recently to classify aging as a disease.